CFBCWorks/Independence40SKN/_items/SKN40Book34.md

 ##About this Item

-"Coming of Age" is a collection of speeches by Hon Dr Denzil L. Douglas, Prime Minister of St. Kitts and Nevis : The first of two terms July 1995-October 2004.
+"_Coming of Age_" is a collection of speeches by Hon.
+Dr. Denzil L. Douglas, former Prime Minister of St. Kitts and Nevis during his first two terms from July 1995 to October 2004.
+This compilation of speeches by the esteemed former Prime Minister, Denzil Douglas, is essential reading for those interested in understanding how a small country, under the leadership of a visionary leader, can shape the development of an entire region.